ocapraro/rose-assistant/README.md

 - `/createcourse` -> Creates a new course, and creates an event for each of its classes to happen on each of the class times.
 - `/deleteevent` -> Deletes an event.
 - `/deletecourse` -> Deletes a course along with all of its classes.
-- `/listevents` -> Lists all current events, courses, and classes.
+- `/listevents` -> Lists all current events, courses, classes, and class times.
 - `/addclass` -> Adds a class to an existing course.
+- `/deleteclasstime` -> Deletes a class time.

 ## Installing